 Choose a Hanger

 The next step to successful plant hanging is to choose the perfect plant hanger.
 You’ve got a lot of options: Plant hangers range in style, material and price, and certain types work better with different kinds of plants.
 You’ll also want your hangers to reflect your own personal style.
 In general, it’s a good idea to choose a hanger that can hold a range of different sized plants.
 That way, you won’t have to change the hanger as your plant grows larger.

 Leather hangers: Plant hangers also come in other materials, like leather.
 These can be a better option if you’re hanging a larger or heavier plant.
 With leather, you won’t have to worry about a falling pot or plant.
 Check out this sturdy option from Amazon, which can accommodate your plant as it grows in size.

 Hanging Basket: These are most often found outside, but work just as well in an indoor garden as they do on a front porch.
 For indoor house plants, we recommend a finished ceramic basket.

 Potted plants are heavy, so hanging them does come with some risks.
-However, you can avoid accidental falls by being mindful of your watering practices.
+You can avoid accidental falls by being mindful of your watering practices.
 A potted plant is inevitably going to become even heavier when you add water.
 Make sure your hanger is strong and stable enough to support your plant.
 To be on the safe side, you can take down the plant from its hanger while watering it.
 You can also avoid water damage by doubling up on your pots so that the water drains into the outside pot instead of onto your floor or couch.
 Another option is to attach a tray to the bottom of your potted plant to collect water.